The best space and astronomy Google Doodles

 Credit: Google LLC

-Artist Nate Swinehart (by now our favourite astro-Doodler) was already sketching ideas on his way to work at Doodle HQ that morning, and later that same day his animated Doodle went live on Google’s home page.
+Artist Nate Swinehart (creator of many of the best space and astronomy Google Doodles) was already sketching ideas on his way to work at Doodle HQ that morning.
+Later that same day his animated Doodle went live on Google’s home page.

 In the Doodle, the black hole first sucks in stars, then the logo and finally the photograph itself, leaving inky blackness.
 It’s a tremendous tribute to the imagination and skill of the Doodlers.